Ozempic Side Effects and How to Manage Them

 Ozempic Hair Loss

-While semaglutide itself does not cause hair loss, rapid weight loss can trigger a condition known as Telogen effluvium (TE), which results in non-scarring hair loss.
+While semaglutide itself does not cause hair loss, weight loss can trigger a condition known as Telogen effluvium (TE), which results in non-scarring hair loss.
 The hair loss typically occurs a few months after the initial “trauma” and may take time to reverse.

 Biotin treatments, collagen, and other hair growth and hair care products may help to speed up the reversal.